Blog / Chinese Phrases / 20 Ways to Say Hello in Chinese [Definitive Guide for Beginners]

 Are you curious about the diverse ways to greet someone in Chinese?
-“How do you say hello in Chinese” is a common question among all of the language enthusiasts.
-In this comprehensive guide, we’ll explore 20 best ways to greet in the Chinese language, providing insights into the cultural significance and linguistic nuances.
+“How do you say hello in Chinese?” is a common question among language enthusiasts.
+In this comprehensive guide, we’ll explore the 20 best ways to say hello in Chinese, providing insights into the cultural significance and linguistic nuances.

 1. Hello – “你好” (nǐ hǎo)